paulluis-roehl/zotero-cover-view/README.md

 - [ ] add cover flow pane

 **Implementation**

 - [ ] switch from `ZoteroToolkit` to custom (smaller) tool kit
 - [ ] can / should I extract grid view into a `.xhtml` file?
 - [ ] move `DEFAULT_COVER_WIDTH` and `DEFAULT_PAGE_WIDTH` from `pdfCover.ts` into settings
 - [ ] move `CHUNK_SIZE` from `gridRenderer.ts` into (advanced) settings
-- [ ] fix bug where pdf cover renders incorrectly in some cases (with "old" / scanned text)
 - [ ] add `peekCover()` function for immediate display of already cached covers

+**Bugs**

+- [ ] fix: pdf cover renders incorrectly in some cases (with "old" / scanned text)
+- [ ] fix: placeholder cover doesn't update when metadata changed
+- [ ] fix: clicking on grid does not shift focus from selected collection

 <br/>